 She has maintained long term memberships with a variety of professional organizations and was a founding member of NIRI (the National Investor Relations Institute) one of the original Seattle Chapter Members of IABC (the International Association of Business Communicators) and is a 30+ year member of PRSA (Public Relations Society of America.)

 Ms Cushman is a founding member and formerly on the Board of Women in Bio (Seattle Chapter), is a Benefactor of the Pilchuck Glass School, the Museum of Glass, is on the Advisory Board of the Bellevue Arts Museum and a Member of the Barre of the Pacific NW Ballet.
-She is currently developing a global referral program between an organization she founded, the Indigenous Glass Art Network and the Corning Museum of Glass.
+She is currently involved in a global international celebration of the introduction of the first dry copier and a revival of interest in Xerographic (Copy Art) in honor of her late sister’s contributions to this art form.

 She completed course work for an MS in Public Relations at the School of Public Communications, Boston University, and received a BA in European History from Barnard College in New York City.
 Her hobbies include organizing wine tours, Tai Chi, boating, studying French and gourmet cuisine.
 She is married, the mother of a son and daughter and resides in the Seattle area.